 - They will be learning to work independently, in pairs and in groups, in small and large scale.

-- We will learn topic related songs, and will make up our own songs too!
+- Children will learn songs related to the topic area and will make up their own songs.

-- The children will be encouraged to create movement to music from their own and other cultures and will begin to learn simple notation in music.
+- Children will be encouraged to create movement to music.
+Children will begin to learn simple notation in music.

-- We will engage in role play activities daily, creating our own storylines and narratives, and building upon the skills that we are gaining.
+- Children will engage in role play activities daily, creating their own storylines and narratives.

 - Homework will be handed out every Monday.

-- Please ensure that PE kits are in school all week.
+- PE will be on Friday in Mrs. Rocks’ Class, so please ensure that PE kits are in school all week.

 How Can you Help?